Skip to main content

 Who is Eligible?

-Expecting parents, caregivers or primary caregivers of a child up to age 5 are eligible for Texas Home Visiting services.
+Expecting parents, caregivers or primary caregivers of a child 5 years old or younger are eligible for Texas Home Visiting services.
 Services are for people who have an ongoing relationship with and provide physical care for the child.
-Families are eligible if the parent or primary caregiver is expecting or parenting a young child, from birth until the child turns 6 years old or enters kindergarten, whichever occurs first.

 Families must reside in the specified service delivery area county or unified service area, and show priority traits to be eligible.

-To learn more or find provider details, visit Texas Home Visiting.
+To learn more or find provider details, visit the Texas Home Visiting webpage.